 When no voltage to the gate.

 There are 2 cases to learn:

 Make the SCR now conducts heavily.
-It is “Turn ON” state.
-But in normal we do not add high voltage supply like this.
-We called Forward Breakover voltage, in forward-biased.
+It is a “Turn-ON” state.
+But in normal we do not add a high voltage supply like this.
+We called Forward Breakover voltage, forward-biased.

 Not only that.